Padmini Kolhapure: Early life and family

 Padmini Kolhapure was born 1 November 1965 in a Marathi family, second among the three daughters of Pandharinath Kolhapure, a professional musician, by his wife Nirupama Kolhapure.
 Her elder sister is the former actress Shivangi Kolhapure, wife of actor Shakti Kapoor and mother of actress Shraddha Kapoor and actor Siddhanth Kapoor.
 Her younger sister, Tejaswini Kolhapure, too is an actress.

 The family took the surname "Kolhapure" because they hailed from Kolhapur in Maharashtra.
-Padmini's mother, Nirupama Kolhapure, was a Saraswat Brahmin from Mangalore.
+Padmini's mother, Nirupama Kolhapure, was a Saraswat Brahmin.
 Padmini's father, Pandharinath Kolhapure, was a talented vocalist and Veena player.
 He was the son of Pandit Krishnarao Kolhapure (partner in Balvant Natak Academy along with Pandit Deenanath Mangeshkar), an exponent of Natya Sangeet, who had enjoyed the patronage of the Baroda Durbar.
 Pandharinath's mother was the half-sister of Pandit Deenanath Mangeshkar, and sister of Balwantrao Abhisheki, the father of vocalist Jitendra Abhisheki.
 Thus, Padmini is niece of legendary singers Lata Mangeshkar and Asha Bhonsle.
 Her mother formerly used to work as ground staff with Air India.